swiftlang/swift-evolution/proposals/0253-callable.md

 Types that have a primary method usually call that method frequently.
 Thus, it may be desirable to sugar applications of the main method with call syntax to reduce noise.

-Let’s explore neural network layers and string parsers in detail.
+Let's explore neural network layers and string parsers in detail.

 #### Neural network layers

 [Machine learning](https://en.wikipedia.org/wiki/Machine_learning) models often represent a function that contains an internal state called "trainable parameters", and the function takes an input and predicts the output.
 In code, models are often represented as a data structure that stores trainable parameters, and a method that defines the transformation from an input to an output in terms of these trained parameters.
-Here’s an example:
+Here's an example:

 ```swift
 struct Perceptron {